wtffqbpl/wtffqbpl.github.io/source/_posts/Template-Metaprogramming-Type-Traits.md

 // An empty struct, with no members of any kind struct Bar {};

-// BarIntObjectMemPtr is an alias for a type that is a pointer to a member of class Bar, where the
+// BarIntObjectMemPtr is an alias for a type that is a
+// pointer to a member of class Bar, where the member
-// member is an int.
+// is an int.
 using BarintObjectMemPtr = int Bar::*;

 // This, however, generates a hard compiler error